YaTingChang0620/CustomerAnalysis/README.md

-### eCommerce Customer Segmentation and Return Prediction
+### eCommerce Customer Segmentation and Repurchase Prediction

 #### Project Description
 Analyzed transactions occurring between 01/12/2010 and 09/12/2011 for an UK-based online retailer.